taalimflow-tech/app.TaalimFlow/replit.md

     - Added visual separators and better spacing throughout all registration tabs
     - Enhanced student registration tab with organized sections for personal and academic info
     - Added proper borders, padding, and visual hierarchy improvements
+  - **Complete Login Flow Redesign**: Replaced tabbed interface with step-by-step user flow
+    - Step 1: Choose between "Login" or "Create New Account" with large, clear buttons
+    - Step 2: For registration, choose user type (Parent or Student) with visual icons
+    - Step 3: Show appropriate form based on selected action and user type
+    - Added proper navigation with back buttons between steps
+    - Clean, intuitive interface with clear headings and descriptions for each step
+    - Maintained all existing functionality while improving user experience
+    - Removed confusing tabs and replaced with guided workflow